Invalidthoughts/alx-system_engineering-devops/0x01-shell_permissions/README.md

-creating a script that switches user to betty
+created a script that prints current username